Were you injured in a truck wreck? Contact a truck accident lawyer at Munley Law now for a free consultation.

 Q: What can I do to protect my rights after a truck accident?

-A: As the victim of a truck accident, you have legal rights to compensation for your injuries.
+A: As the victim of a truck wreck, you have legal rights to compensation for your injuries.
 However, because trucking accidents often involve multiple responsible parties and insurance companies, obtaining that compensation can be a nightmare.
 Without legal representation, you’re likely to be bullied out of a fair settlement.
 Trucking companies will typically have unlimited resources, including teams of lawyers to fight against any lawsuit you may file as a result of an accident—regardless of how injured you are.
-If you have been hit by a tractor trailer or large commercial vehicle, the best way to protect yourself is to contact an experienced truck accident attorney who will defend your rights and ensure that you are fairly compensated.
+If you have been hit by a tractor trailer or large commercial vehicle, the best way to protect yourself is to contact an experienced truck crash attorney who will defend your rights and ensure that you are fairly compensated.

 Q: What should I do at the scene of a truck accident?